 The Staff Affairs (SA) subcommittee is responsible for engaging with policies and university initiatives and promoting equity for staff.
-Members of SA include Stacey Houser, Chair, Tina Bogac, Vice-Chair, Margaret Nevrekar, Allison Jones, Kynthia Droesch, Faith Kline, Ana Casado, and Justin Lahmers.
 The top priorities for 2021-22 included the Staff Recognition Program/Staff Spotlight, Flexible Work Policy, Pay Equity, Retention/Turnover, and the Winter Recess Initiative.